maddyrajesh/CSE-534-DDOS/README.md

 # CSE-534-DDOS

-This repository is still being updated and is not complete as of 05/07/23.

 This repository contains the source code and instructions for setting up and running a Distributed Denial of Service Mitigation (DDOSM) system using the P4 programming language.

 The DDOSM-P4 is designed to detect and mitigate DDoS attacks in real-time by filtering suspicious traffic while allowing legitimate traffic to pass through.